Sathvik-Srivathsan/RAG-Quote-Retriever/README.md

     - **Retrieved Quotes:** Below the summary, you'll see the actual quotes that were found to be most relevant, along with their authors and similarity scores.
 These are expandable.
     - **JSON Output:** A structured JSON output of the query, summary, and retrieved entries is also provided for programmatic use or inspection.
 5. **Example Queries:** The sidebar has some example queries you can click to auto-fill the input box.

-## For Pycharm Community Users

-1. **Open Project:**
-    - Open Pycharm.
-    - Click "Open" or "File" > "Open..."
-    - Navigate to and select the folder where you saved `app.py` (e.g., `QuoteRetriever`).
-2. **Set up Python Interpreter (Virtual Environment):**
-    - Pycharm usually detects `venv` folders.
-If not, or to be sure:
-    - Go to "File" > "Settings" (or "Pycharm" > "Preferences..." on macOS).
-    - Navigate to "Project: [YourProjectName]" > "Python Interpreter".
-    - Click the gear icon ⚙️ next to the Python Interpreter dropdown and select "Add...".
-    - Choose "Existing environment".
-    - For "Interpreter:", click the `...` button and navigate inside your project folder to `venv/Scripts/python.exe` (Windows) or `venv/bin/python` (macOS/Linux).
-    - Click "OK" to save.
-Pycharm will now use this virtual environment.
-3. **Install Packages (if not done via terminal):**
-    - In Pycharm, open the "Terminal" tab at the bottom (or View > Tool Windows > Terminal).
-    - Ensure your virtual environment is active in this terminal (you should see `(venv)` in the prompt).
-If not, activate it as described in Setup Step 3.
-    - Run `pip install streamlit pandas numpy faiss-cpu datasets sentence-transformers transformers torch`.
-4. **Run the App:**
-    - In the Pycharm Terminal (with `venv` active and in the project root directory):

-        ```
-        streamlit run app.py

-        ```